 So what will I be feeling after taking a NAD drip?

-That may be good and all but how does NAD help Alzheimer’s and Parkinson’s?
+That may be good and all, but how does NAD help Alzheimer’s and Parkinson’s?

 Alzheimer’s is characterized by the death of brain cells.
 The disease is associated with abnormal accumulation of two proteins in the brain: beta amyloid and tau.
 These proteins form clumps that cause brain cell dysfunction.
 In addition to harmful protein accumulation, Alzheimer’s is associated with dysfunctional mitochondria in brain cells.
 Mitochondria are structures in the cell that produce its energy.
 Without functional mitochondria, a cell will die.
 NAD directly affects mitochondria.
 If there are low levels of it, then your brain cells won’t function properly.
-If you get a NAD infusion, it can help increase the functionality of your brain cells.
-It’s simple really.
+If you get an NAD infusion, it can help increase the functionality of your brain cells.
+It’s simple.
 NAD might also be able to help protect mitochondria by activating their response to stress, allowing them to defend themselves better against the effects of Alzheimer’s.
-While NAD therapy has shown promise as an Alzheimer’s treatment, the research it is still in its very early stages.
+While NAD therapy has shown promise as an Alzheimer’s treatment, the research is still in its very early stages.

 Parkinson’s works in a similar way.
 It was shown recently that defective mitochondria are responsible for the death of neurons in the part of the brain particularly affected in Parkinson’s disease.
 Again, if the mitochondria are damaged, then they will have lower levels of NAD.
 So, by helping the mitochondria, you may be able to prevent or diminish the effects of Parkinson’s.
+For a deeper understanding of how NAD+ supports mitochondrial function, visit this Harvard Health article.

 How does NAD IV therapy work for addiction?

-Basically, using drugs and alcohol will deplete the body’s natural stores of NAD.
+Using drugs and alcohol will deplete the body’s natural stores of NAD.
 Because of this, the brain doesn’t receive the same energy it normally would get from breaking down food.
 NAD Therapy floods the brain with NAD to replenish its stores.
 This process can also flush out all of the drugs that are still in your system, which curbs the cravings for alcohol and opioids.
 This in turn, makes recovery much easier physically and mentally, so you’ll feel better quicker.
 It is recommended that you get NAD infusions every couple of months to keep your levels normal.

 What are the side effects of taking NAD?